DAY CAMP FAQS

 Will counselors apply sunscreen and bug repellent for my child?

 YES!
-Our well-trained staff are very cautious about sunburns and bug bites.
-We are very dedicated to making sure your child stays safe and healthy and will help them apply sunscreen and bug spray throughout the day.
-Please back plenty your preferred products.
+Our well trained staff are very cautious about sunburns and bug bites.
+We are dedicated to making sure your child stays safe and healthy and will help them apply sunscreen and bug spray throughout the day.
+Please back plenty of your preferred products.

 What will my daughter do with all of her stuff during the day?